engdan77/music_meta_manager/README.md

 ## Sample use cases

-### Reading from iTunes and and write to JSON file
+### Reading data from iTunes and writing to JSON file

 ```python
 with TunesReadAdapter(limit=3) as r, JsonWriteAdapter('my_music.json') as w: